Patronicity Resources Logo

 Editor's Note: This post was originally published on April 20, 2020.
 This post was updated on April 19, 2022.

 We’ve all experienced the dilemma when purchasing items online, wondering if the item will fit or if it will look as good as it does in the picture, or frankly, if we’d be happy with our purchase and experience once it arrives.
-At first, it’s a risk, and a well understood hesitation before buying the item.
-But now, companies have made it easy to ensure confidence for the end customer that the product will be perfect for them.
+At first, it’s a risk, and a well-understood hesitation before buying the item.
+But now, companies have made it easy to ensure the confidence of the end customer that the product will be perfect for them.

-Clothing companies such as Trunk Club and Stitch Fix have been quick to adopt the idea and we continue to see this concept expand to other sectors with tech gadgets and companies like Lumoid allowing customers to test audio products.
+Clothing companies such as Trunk Club and Stitch Fix have been quick to adopt the idea, and we continue to see this concept expand to other sectors, such as tech gadgets and companies like Lumoid allowing customers to test audio products.

 A pop-up community project allows you to “test drive” placemaking concepts and get community feedback and buy-in before spending a lot on a permanent installation.